 At the 2022 Payments Canada Summit, we heard a lot about something that’s been a focus at Interac for a couple of years now: Since the onset of the pandemic, behaviour patterns have changed, and the economy has experienced an accelerated shift to digital — one that’s here to stay.

-For finance professionals at forward-looking companies of all sizes, the answer is digital transformation: Using new technologies and new ideas to disrupt and enhance the strategic value of traditional finance operations.
+For finance professionals at forward-looking companies of all sizes, the answer is digital transformation and payments modernization.
+This means using new technologies and new ideas to disrupt and enhance the strategic value of traditional finance operations.
 In short, it’s about modernizing back-office functions and turning them into a strategic asset.

 Here’s what I’ve been talking about with other leading finance professionals:

-Finance professionals agree on the urgency of digital transformation
+Finance professionals agree on the urgency of payments modernization

-Nearly eight in 10 (79 per cent) financial-decision makers across Canada agree finance transformation is needed to facilitate post-pandemic recovery plans, as revealed through an Interac commercial payments survey.
+Nearly eight in 10 (79 per cent) financial-decision makers across Canada agree that payments modernization is needed to facilitate post-pandemic recovery plans, as revealed through an Interac commercial payments survey.

 Why do they say now is the time for businesses to incorporate faster, data-rich digital payments?